-Multibeam echosounder (MBES) is a recommended technique used to assess the bathymetry of the seabed prior to deploying the Cone Penetration Test (CPT) tool and other tests (see Section 1.3.6).
-The MBES will obtain high resolution bathymetry data to map the seafloor and the seafloor features across the full site area.
-The system will emit a sound source of 200 and 400 kHz, with a source SPL of 210dB re 1 $\mu$ Pa peak.
+Multibeam echosounder (MBES) is a recommended technique used to assess the bathymetry of the seabed prior to deploying the Cone Penetration Test (CPT) tool and other tests (see Section 1.3.4).
+The MBES will obtain high resolution bathymetry data to map the seafloor and the seafloor features along the entire proposed export cable corridor route.
+The system will emit a sound source of 200 and 400 kHz, with a source SPL of 210dB re 1 μ Pa peak.

 A Magnetometer will be used to detect geomorphological anomalies and ferrous obstructions.
-The magnetometer will be a caesium marine magnetometer such as the Geometrics G-882 and capable of recording variations in magnetic field strength during survey to an accuracy of ±0.5nT.
+The magnetometer will be a caesium marine magnetometer such as the Geometrics G-882 and capable of recording variations in magnetic field strength during survey to an accuracy of ± 0.5 nT.

 Sub-Bottom Profiling is a method for obtaining high-resolution characterisation of sediments and rock under bodies of water.
-Sub bottom profilers will be deployed to collect data on all geophysical survey lines.
+A high frequency single channel sub bottom profiler will be deployed to collect data on all geophysical survey lines.
 The primary objectives of this survey are:

 - To identify the geological structures in the upper 50-100m of the seabed substratum; - To identify geo-hazards, especially buried boulders, peat layers close to the seabed and shallow gas etc. - The SBPs may include: - 1.
 Pinger/parametric system with a sound source of between 0.2 and 22 kHz and Sound Pressure Level (SPL) of 247dB @ 1μPa ref.
 1m - 2.
-Sparker system with a sound source of between 300Hz and 1.2kHz and SPL of 225 dB @ $1\mu Pa\ ref.\ 1m$ - 3.
+Sparker system with a sound source of between 300Hz and 1.2kHz and SPL of 225 dB @ $1\mu Pa$ ref.
+1m - 3.
 Boomer system with a sound source of up to 5 kHz with an amplitude of 222dB @ 1μPa ref.
-1m
+1m $\,$